Latest News

 , Erwin Aertbeliën, Glenn Maes, Joris De Schutter, Maxim Vochten.
 Submitted to Journal of Intelligent and Robotic Systems (JIRS), 2025.Enhancing Hand Palm Motion Gesture Recognition by Eliminating Reference Frame Bias via Frame-Invariant Similarity Measures.
 [PDF] arxiv.org

 , Maxim Vochten, and Joris De Schutter.
-Submitted to 2025 IEEE International Conference on Automation Science and Engineering (CASE), 2025.
+Accepted for presentation at the 2025 IEEE International Conference on Automation Science and Engineering (CASE), 2025.